jon-mil-92/DisplayHotKeys/distribution/README.txt

 ## Getting Started

 This application was made only for the Windows platform.
-Display Hot Keys also uses elevated privileges to set display modes while in video games.
-Therefore, if you have UAC enabled, you will get a UAC prompt upon launching the application.
+Display Hot Keys also uses elevated privileges to set display settings while in video games and when an app with elevated privileges has focus.
+Therefore, if you have UAC enabled, you will get a UAC prompt the first time you launch the application.
+That first launch registers a Windows task that starts Display Hot Keys with the privileges it needs, so every launch after that starts the application without a UAC prompt.
+The sections that follow will help you get the application up and running on your PC!

+**Note:** Always start Display Hot Keys from the shortcut created by the installer, or from DisplayHotKeysLauncher.exe in the install directory.
+Only the launcher can start the application through the Windows task, which is what avoids the prompt.
+Starting DisplayHotKeys.exe yourself asks Windows for elevated privileges directly, so it prompts every time no matter how often you run it.

+**Note:** Registering the Windows task requires administrator rights.
+If you are signed in with a standard user account, the task cannot be registered and you will get a UAC prompt on every launch.
 If you no longer wish to see this prompt, you can [disable UAC].
-The sections that follow will help you get the application up and running on your PC!

 ### Prerequisites